This post contains affiliate links, which means I might make a small commission if you make a purchase. This does not affect your cost. Thank you!

 We’re using Saxon 1 this year.
 He completed Saxon K last year during his pre-K year.
 Some people jump directly to Saxon 1 and skip Saxon K altogether, and you could definitely do that if you wanted.
 I wanted to be sure that I was giving him a solid foundation.
 Saxon 1 requires much more writing compared to Saxon K.

 We will pick up where we left off in the Ordinary Parent’s Guide to Teaching Reading.
 He is quite interested in books and reading.
-Ordinary Parent’s Guide is intended to be used for multiple years, so only the first 60 lessons are considered kindergarten level.
+Ordinary Parent’s Guide is intended to be used for multiple years, so only the first 60 lessons are considered kindergarten curriculum.
 My goal is to have him solid on the content of those 60 lessons by the end of the year.
 We will go past that only if he seems ready.

 I also purchased the Get Ready for the Code, Get Set for the Code, and Go for the Code books.
 He knows the material, but it’s a good way to introduce the concept of a workbook page to him.